607011/impac-t/README.md

 ### Essential

+ - integrate 3rd party sources/libraries into Visual Studio solution
+ - activate scrollbar in "select level" menu

+### Very nice to have

  - display copyright/author/credits before the level can be played
  - add Options screen
- - integrate 3rd party sources/libraries into Visual Studio solution
- - activate scrollbar in "select level" menu

 ### Nice to have